 Conclusion

 Linux OS may support numerous users, and system administrators, in particular, may find it useful to know when files were created.
+For those managing a Linux VPS (Virtual Private Server), this information becomes even more critical.

 For auditing purposes, it is essential to know which person is producing which sort of file because it can be infected with viruses.
 This is because various users have varied levels of skill.
+Ensuring that each user's activities are monitored and logged helps in maintaining the security and integrity of the system, especially when dealing with a Linux VPS.

 To examine the file creation time in Linux, you might employ three alternative techniques.
 Every technique has benefits and drawbacks, so you must select the one that best meets your requirements.
+Understanding these methods can greatly enhance your ability to effectively manage and secure your Linux VPS.

 People also read: